-Many systems are intended to manage a collection of computing resources for both single-process and parallel jobs; see the survey by Baker [3].
-Typically, these use a daemon that manages individual processes, with emphasis on jobs involving only a single process.
-Widely used systems include PBS [17], LSF [18], DQS [8], and Loadleveler/POE [14].
-The Condor system [15] is also widely used and supports parallel programs that use PVM [19].
-Other, more specialized systems, such as MOSIX [4] and GLUnix [11], provide a form of single-system image support for clusters.

-Harness [5, 16] shares with MPD the goal of supporting management of parallel jobs.
-Its primary research goal is to demonstrate the flexibility of the "plugin" approach to application design, providing a wide range of services, whereas the MPD system focuses more specifically on the design and implementation of services required for process management of parallel jobs, including high-speed startup of large parallel jobs on clusters and scalable standard I/O management.
-The book [9] provides a good overview of metacomputing systems and issues.
+Many systems are intended to manage a collection of computing resources for both single-process and parallel jobs; see the survey by Baker et al. [3] Typically, these use a daemon that manages individual processes, with emphasis on jobs involving only a single process.
+Widely used systems include PBS [20], LSF [21], DQS [9], and Loadleveler/POE [17].
+The Condor system [18] is also widely used and supports parallel programs that use PVM [22] or MPI [14, 23].
+More specialized systems, such as MOSIX [4] and GLUnix [13], provide single-system image support for clusters.
+Harness [5, 19] shares with MPD the goal of supporting management of parallel jobs.
+Its primary research goal is to demonstrate the flexibility of the "plug-in" approach to application design, potentially providing a wide range of services.
+The MPD system focuses more specifically on the design and implementation of services required for process management of parallel jobs, including high-speed startup of large parallel jobs on clusters and scalable standard I/O management.
+The book [11] provides a good overview of metacomputing systems and issues, and Feitelson [10] surveys support for scheduling parallel processes.